hscarter/QMEC/README.md

 # QMEC
-Course taught by Stuart Wagenius
+These are my notes, thoughts, and code from working through this course taught by Dr. Stuart Wagenius in 2020.

-This repo contains the files I created and used for this course.
-Assignment files will only be uploaded after they have been submitted.